Skip to main content

 • Master the skill of concisely pitching your academic research to get a leg up on job interviews, networking, and presenting to venture capitalists or grant funding agencies.

-• Enhance your online reputation, and CV or resume.
+• Enhance your online reputation, CV, and resume.

 • Win prize money!